dany-gaga/hngx-stage2-fastapi-book-project/README.md

 ## Overview

-This project is a RESTful API built with FastAPI for managing a book collection.
-It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+This project is a FastAPI-based Book API that allows users to retrieve book details by ID.
+It includes CI/CD automation using GitHub Actions and is deployed with Nginx as a reverse proxy.

 ## Features